|

 ||||||||||||

-Don't know who Victoria Woodhull is?
-She was once the most famous woman in America AND she is the subject of our next documentary!
-Director
+VICTORIA WOODHULL: SHATTERING GLASS CEILINGS at Film Festivals Don't know who Victoria Woodhull is?
+She was once the most famous woman in America AND she is the subject of our newest documentary!
+Director Peter Huston

 calls this "... a great story." and writer, Kelly Boyer Sagert